Increase your ROI with these tips.

 For example, the Australian College of Nursing started using dynamic content, a feature of marketing automation, to personalize their email newsletter for members.
 At ACN, every department can include the content they need to highlight, but only the stories of interest to each recipient appear in their version of the email.

 A marketing automation platform is a great investment for your organization.
-And just like it’d be a waste if you bought Adobe Creative Cloud and only used it to crop images, it’d be a shame to invest in a marketing automation platform that’s stocked with a broad range of functionalities and capabilities, then use it only to schedule one-off emails.
-It’s more than worth your time to learn what your tool can do and take all those features out for a spin.
-You’ll gravitate more toward some than others, but at least you won’t be missing out on something you didn’t know was there.
+It would be a waste if you bought Adobe Creative Cloud and only used it to crop images, right?
+Similarly, it’d be a shame to invest in a marketing automation platform with a broad range of functionalities and capabilities, then use it to send the same old batch n’ blast one-off emails.
+Learn what your tool can do and take all those features out for a spin.
+You may find you gravitate toward some more than others, but make sure you know what’s there and what it does.

 Tip: A marketing automation platform can do more than just send emails!
-When you’re building a campaign, you can include things like reminders – for example, if you need the membership team to reach out during a renewal flow, build in a notification to remind them when it’s time to make calls.
+You can use it to measure engagement, track web activity, or send reminders.
+For example, if you need the membership team to reach out during a renewal flow, build in a notification to remind them when it’s time to make calls.
 See what else you can implement besides just sending emails.

 Marketing automation saves you numerous steps and frees your staff from mundane, manual tasks.
-In fact, our marketing software for associations, Higher Logic Thrive Marketing, includes automated campaign templates to get you started!
+For example, Higher Logic Thrive Marketing, includes automated campaign templates to get you started!
 But there are still some pieces you’ll have to think through – particularly campaign design and content creation.
 So make plans for your campaigns to make the best use of the platform.

 Tip: Our campaign “cookbook” walks you through the ingredients and step-by-step plan of creating your own automated email campaigns.

 A marketing automation platform can benefit nearly every part of your organization.
-While your marketing or comms department will typically be the owner of the platform, departments like sales, events, membership, PR, and others would benefit from automation.
+While your marketing or communication department will typically own the platform, departments like sales, events, membership, PR, and others would benefit from automation.
 For example, you could set up a campaign for sales that alerts them when a big company downloads a sponsor prospectus or visits parts of the website that indicate they might be in buying mode.

 Tip: Form productive cross-departmental relationships and educate the whole organization on what the platform is, what it can do, and how it’s being used.
 This will lead to more cohesive strategies, informed campaigns, and better managed expectations, as well as a better understanding of what you do.